yaricp/qt5-eeg-filters/README.md

 # qt5-eeg-filters

-GUI for eeg-filters ( https://github.com/yaricp/eeg-filters ) based on Qt5.
+GUI for eeg-filters based on Qt5.

 ## Requirements

-Program require python >= 3.6 and python3-venv.
+Program require python >= 3.6
-It was tested on Ubuntu 18.04.

-Also packages are required:
+Also:

 * eeg-filters
 * pyQt5
 * pyqtgraph

-Note: You need to make sure you've installed Qt5 on your system.
+Note: You must have installed Qt5  on your PC.

 ## Installation

 ```
 $ git clone https://github.com/yaricp/qt5-eeg-filters.git